 GAME SolarPRO Solar Pool Heater

 This is a very high-quality solar heater that can be used for your above ground pool.
-It has a distinctive curve in its design that helps maximize the sunlight it takes in.
+Its design has a distinctive curve that helps maximize the sunlight it takes in.
 It is also super durable and able to withstand extreme temperatures.